michaeljolley/michaeljolley.github.io/content/blog/2020/choosing-between-blazor-server-or-web-assembly/index.md

 **No Offline Support**

-If you're looking to make an application that is available when your user doesn't have internet access, Blazor Server is not for you.
+Blazor Server is not going to be the right fit for you if you're looking to add offline support for your users.
 Since each page &amp; component are served from the server, no code is maintained on the client.

 **Page Load/Change Latency**